rubymotion-community/motion-authentication/README.md

 ### `.authorization_header`

-After signing in, and receiving the auth token, you will probably want to configure your API client to use your auth token in your API requests in an authorization header.
+After signing in, assuming you are using one of the token auth strategies, you will want to configure your API client to use your auth token in your API requests in an authorization header.
 Call `.authorization_header` to return the header value specific to the strategy that you are using.
 Two common places would be upon sign in, and when your app is launched.

 ```ruby
 # app_delegate.rb